 The Kingdom of Morocco attracts with its Arab exotic, magnificent beaches of the Atlantic, colourful fairs and delicious cuisine.
 It’s one of the few countries where you can experience traditional Arab exotics without sacrificing comfort and risking health at the same time.
 Besides, the locals care for tourists so much while being friendly.
 This tour begins and finishes at the airport of Marrakech, so you only need to add convenient flights from your city.
 The trip involves going by car the most period of time.
 You’ll have an opportunity to walk around the "Red City" Marrakesh, see the ancient ksar – a city-fortress that looks like a fairytale mirage in the desert, relax at the real oasis and enjoy the beautiful beaches of the Atlantic coast.
 And if you are fond of surfing, then you should get here for sure.

-Today we get acquainted with the surroundings, settle down and smoothly plunge into such a mysterious world of Marrakech.
+Today we get acquainted with the surroundings, settle in and smoothly immerse ourselves in such a mysterious world of Marrakech.

 You can dine at your hotel or you can take a walk and come to this restaurant.
 It’s also in the hotel, but only that local Moroccan restaurant is considered the best one in the district or maybe in the whole city.

-Today we will visit Ben Yusef Madrassah, the spice market, a wonderful oasis and a museum in the palace.
+Today we will visit Ben Youssef Madrassah, spice market, wonderful oasis and museum in the palace.

 Now you can have a breakfast on the roof in Marrakech.
 What could be better?